Fraud Blocker

 Try clearing your cache and reloading the page.
 This should help to refresh the page and allow the applied page settings, i.e. full-width option, to work properly.

-You can Use plugin like WP rocket, WP super cache, W3 Total Cache to easily clear your cache with just one click.
+You can use plugins like WP Rocket, WP Super cache, and W3 Total Cache to easily clear your cache with just one click.

-Check out our in depth post on clear cache easily on wordpress website.
+Check out our in-depth post on clearing cache easily on the WordPress website.

 Clear Column Padding Margin